 Also, the area behind the Westend mall is included in the process of being redefined, to turn it a place called to as the Granite Pole.
 The new complex is expected to serve a number of recreational purposes, new apartments, offices, and residences.

 District VIII – inner Jozsefvaros

 In the past, the 8th district hasn’t had the best reputation.
-Even with the changes and the modernization that took place, people still had a few negative thoughts about the region.
+Even with the changes and the modernisation that took place, people still had a few negative thoughts about the region.
 But the construction of metro line M4 and the Janos Pal Papa square, have significantly boosted the district's reputation.
 Also, considering the green areas, fountains, the picture square, and the amazingly modern houses have attracted students, foreigners and families to live in the area.

-Also, currently, there are plans to reconstruct the heart of the district – Orczy Square – which is a critical center of transportation all around the city.
+Also, currently, there are plans to reconstruct the heart of the district – Orczy Square – which is a critical centre of transportation all around the city.
 There is also the Blaha Lujza square, which is closer to the heart of Budapest and is one of the most significant junctions in the city, but as of now, it still doesn’t serve its purpose effectively.
-But with the new projects that are about to take place, the entire square will be redesigned, the Corvin shopping center will get a new façade, the underpass will be renovated, and the ground parking lots will be replaced with trees and other plants, and so are all the unnecessary concrete-covered areas.
+But with the new projects that are about to take place, the entire square will be redesigned, the Corvin shopping centre will get a new façade, the underpass will be renovated, and the ground parking lots will be replaced with trees and other plants, and so are all the unnecessary concrete-covered areas.

 The diversity in the Hungarian capital is quite fascinating, and the districts in the city will see a lot of improvements in the near future.